sorrrb/react-start/README.md

 - Initializing a React project from the command line is easy using Vite.
 - Vite builds frontend tools for developers and leverages the latest technologies under the hood to provide a great developer experience.
 - Vite also caters to the React ecosystem.
+#### CLI Vite Process
 - **NOTE:** Ensure you are using the LTS version of Node to prevent potential errors.
-#### CLI Vite Process
-`npm create vite@latest PROJECT-NAME -- --template react`
+- Enter `npm create vite@latest PROJECT-NAME -- --template react`
 - You may see:
 `Need to install the following packages:` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`create-vite@5.X.X`